Series 5261

 Tender text

 Hydraulic safety group for hot water storage heaters, with shut-off valve and controllable check valve.
 Certified to EN 1487.
-Connection: G 3/4" A (ISO 228-1) M, inlet.
-Connection: G 1/2" (ISO 228-1) F, end outlet.
-Maximum working pressure: 10 bar.
-Medium temperature range: 2–120 °C. Setting (Pressure): 7 bar.
+Inlet connection: G 3/4" A (ISO 228-1) M. Outlet connection: G 1/2" (ISO 228-1) F. Maximum working pressure: 10 bar.
+Medium temperature range: 2–120 °C. Pressure setting: 7 bar.
 Maximum discharge rating: 4 kW.
-Finish: chrome.
+Finish: chrome plated.
 Material: brass.

 SCIP code